thoughtram/blog/_posts/2016-12-27-angular-2-advance-testing-with-custom-matchers.md

 Unlike Components with their associated templates, Directives do not have templates.
-This means that we cannot simply **import** a Directive and create it.
+This means that I cannot simply **import** a Directive and create it.

 Yet the solution is rather easy!
-We must:
+I need to:

 * configure a TestBed that imports and declares the directive(s),
 * prepare a shell test Component, and